benton/fog_tracker/README.md

         :rackspace_username: XXXXXXXXX
       :polling_time: 180

-4) Run the tracker, and point it at the database config file
+4) Run the tracker, and point it at the both the database config file and the accounts file.

     tracker database.yml accounts.yml --migrate